gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I turned around a little too quickly, tripped on the hem of my robe, and stumbled forward right into Vurt's arms.

 He caught me, of course.
 He was quick.
-"Your pardon, honored...miss?"
+"Your pardon, honored…miss?"
 He smelled like sweat and leather and something else, cinnamon and cloves and faraway places.
 Our faces were just a palm's width apart.
 We were looking straight into each other's eyes.